heidy200/r-programming-assignments/FinalProject/healthTrends/README.md

 Exploring Heart Disease, Respiratory Illness, and COVID-19 Mortality Trends

 ## Overview
 `healthTrends` is an R package I created to explore monthly CDC mortality data for heart disease, chronic lower respiratory diseases, and COVID-19.
 The package includes functions that clean the data, summarize yearly trends, and create visualizations that make it easier to see how these causes of death have changed over time.
-I developed this package as part of a course project on health data analysis and R package development.
+I developed this package as part of a course project to showcase skills learned.

 ## Key Features
 ✔ Cleans and prepares CDC mortality data